forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 Factorial() and binom() are helper functions for the hypergeometricPMF().

-Factorial will return the factorial product of its input (ie. the factorial of 3 = 3*2*1 = 6).
+Factorial will return the factorial product of its input (i.e., the factorial of 3 = 3*2*1 = 6).

 Binom() sets up a fraction framework for the factorials of two inputs.